ARM-software/AVH-SystemModeling/EchoCanceller/speexdsp/README.md

 # CHANGES

+## speexdsp_kiss_fft

+The CMSIS Packs used for TensorFlow Lite have a dependency on the KissFFT pack.

+So, this pack will be built even if not used.

+To avoid name conflicts, the KissFFT in speexDSP has been renamed to `speexdsp_kiss_fft`.

+Note that this version is also introducing 2 new functions not available in the original KissFFT: `speexdsp_kiss_fftr2` and `speexdsp_kiss_fftri2`.

 ## fft_wrap.h

 Added `#define` to be able to include it from C++ side Added API for fft without normalization for use by [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech).

 To make it easier, in the future, to replace the [KissFFT](https://github.com/mborgerding/kissfft) by another one, [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech) is using the FFT wrapper inside the speex library.

-But, the speex library is exporting a different function which is a variation on the original [KissFFT](https://github.com/mborgerding/kissfft) API.

-For [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech) we do not want to use this variation but only the original [KissFFT](https://github.com/mborgerding/kissfft) .
-So, a new API has been added to the wrapper.

 ## arch.h